 7. Speaking of “until then,” I realize this will be one of the calmest months of my life until about 2040, depending on how many children we end up having.
 So here’s to quiet nights and a clean house.
 Then I say, “Bring it on, baby.”

-2 thoughts on “Thoughts from a First-Time Dad-To-Be”
+2 responses to “Thoughts from a First-Time Dad-To-Be”

 Love,